kritika902/google-girl-hackathon-2024-solution/README.md

-# google-girl-hackathon-2024-solution
- pseudo code :
 Initialize read_latency_sum, write_latency_sum, total_reads, total_writes to 0
 Initialize bandwidth_sum, total_transactions to 0
 Initialize last_read_timestamp, last_write_timestamp to -1

-For each entry in the monitor output:
+For each entry in the interface monitor output:
     If TxnType is Read:
         If last_read_timestamp is not -1:
             read_latency_sum += current_timestamp - last_read_timestamp